EduardoAC/eduardo-cv-frontend-web/content/posts/channeling-failure-into-success-mentoring-lessons-for-engineers.md

 The same thing happens when you're frustrated by a phone call to a company, a colleague, a manager, a job, or even a friend.

 It's on us to take action.
-That frustration was the very driver for this article—an attempt to perfect what I couldn't express on the podcast, to show that we're all on this journey together.
+That frustration was the very driver for this article, an attempt to perfect what I couldn't express on the podcast, to show that we're all on this journey together.
 Even the richest and most successful people in the world face moments like this every single day.

 ## Turning These Frustrations Into Rocket Fuel